translaster/Definitive-Guide-5th-Edition/glava-16.md

 * Think that an IVR can completely replace people.
 * Use your IVR to show people how clever you are.
 * Try to replicate your website with an IVR.
 * Bother building an IVR if you can’t take numeric or spoken input.
-Nobody wants to have to spell their name on the dialpad of a phone.[1](https://learning.oreilly.com/library/view/asterisk-the-definitive/9781492031598/ch16.html%22%20/l%20%22idm46178404791016)
+Nobody wants to have to spell their name on the dialpad of a phone.<sup><a href="#sn1">1</a></sup>
 * Force your callers to listen to advertising.
 Remember that they can hang up at any moment they wish.

 ## Asterisk Modules for Building IVRs

-The “frontend” of the IVR \(the parts that interact with the callers\) can be handled in the dialplan.
-It is possible to build an IVR system using the dialplan alone \(perhaps with the astdb to store and retrieve data\); however, you will typically need to communicate with something external to Asterisk \(the “backend” of the IVR\).
+The “frontend” of the IVR (the parts that interact with the callers) can be handled in the dialplan.
+It is possible to build an IVR system using the dialplan alone \(perhaps with the astdb to store and retrieve data\); however, you will typically need to communicate with something external to Asterisk \(the “backend” of the IVR).

 ### CURL()